Norfolk-Suffolk-ICS/NS_utils/README.md

 ## Packages/Modules of NS_utils Library

-### 1. NS Styling/Visualisation Package : ns_styles
+### 1. ns_styles: Styling & visualisation package :
 - A Python package for visualisation, containing useful functions for implementing Norfolk and Suffolk (NS) Intelligence Function style.

-### 2. Python Utility Package : py_utils
+### 2. py_utils: Python functions package

-#### Sub-modules & Tools
+- <b>nb_html_slide_export.py</b> - Contains a set of convenience function to convert notebook to html slides and add table of contents.

-- <b>nb_html_export.py</b> - This python file contains a set of convenience function to convert notebook to html and add table of contents.
-This primarily used nbconvert to perform the conversion and bs4 to insert the table of contents.
+- <b>nb_html_export.py</b> - Contains a set of convenience function to convert notebook to html page and add table of contents.
-- <b>snowflake_sql.py</b> - This python file contains a set of functions to establish connection with snowflake database and load/save data from sql files.
+- <b>snowflake_sql.py</b> - Contains a set of functions to establish connection with snowflake database and load/save data from sql files.
-- <b>utils.py</b> - This python file contains reusable analytical functions.
+- <b>utils.py</b> - Contains reusable analytical functions.

 ## Installation: How do I install NS_utils?

 `NS_utils` is a parent package or python library that holds both the child packages namely: `py_utils` and `ns_styles` Python packages.
-Installation is using pip:

-- It is recommended to use a Virtual Environment
+<br>It is recommended to use a Virtual Environment, installing the modules/libraries in your environment rather local machine.
-- This will then install the module in your environment, optionally specifying the version
+<br>Installation is using pip (latest version 0.1.7)

 ```
 pip install git+https://github.com/Norfolk-Suffolk-ICS/NS_utils.git